mfatih7/one-to-one-framework-frcpe/README.md

 For GPU operations, a set can be chosen with respect to the main memory capacity of the machine.

-## Generate Google Cloud TPU Virtual Machines and Cloud Storage Bucket
+## Generate Google Cloud TPU Virtual Machine and Cloud Storage Bucket

 Check out the [experiments.txt](https://drive.google.com/drive/folders/1jcBMZOKO3KTIlhfHuFwYWJCSY2RIYuKO) to determine the TPU version you need.
 TPUv4 is sufficient for all.

 Obtain a TPU Virtual Machine (TPU-VM) and Google Storage Bucket.
 Maybe [TPU Research Cloud](https://sites.research.google/trc/about/) can be helpful.

+## Copy the Generated Dataset Files into the Bucket

+...

+## Clone This Repo into TPU-VM and Generete Python Environment

+...